6estates/idp-ruby/README.md

 ## Documentation
 The documentation for the 6Estates IDP API can be found via https://idp-sea.6estates.com/docs

-The Rubygems can be found via https://rubygems.org/gems/idp_ruby/versions/0.4.0
+The RubyGems repo can be found via https://rubygems.org/gems/idp_ruby/versions/0.4.0

 ## Usage